CMA Final Syllabus for 2021 Exam

 ICWAI | CMA Final Syllabus – This notification has been issued in exercise of powers conferred by clause (a) of sub-section (2) of Section 15 of the Cost and Works Accountants Act, 1959 and in pursuance of sub-regulation (b) of Regulation 20B and Regulation 31 of the Cost and Works Accountants Regulations, 1959.

 Further, the CMA Institute has also clarified vide Notification No. CMA(1)/2016 dated 4th Oct, 2016 that the last Examination under old CMA final “Syllabus 2012” shall be conducted for further two terms i.e. in June 2018 term of examinations.
-Whereas, the First CMA Final syllabus Examination under new cma final “Syllabus 2016” shall be conducted in June, 2017.
+Whereas, the First CMA Final syllabus Examination under the new CMA final “Syllabus 2016” shall be conducted in June 2017.

 |ICWAI | CMA Final syllabus Course Examination|